Trepan-Debuggers/bashdb/docs/features.rst

 ----------

 If you want to evaluate the current source line before it is run in the code, use ``eval``.
-To evaluate text of a common fragment of line, such as the expression part of an *if* statement, you can do that with ``eval?``.
+To evaluate the text of a common fragment of line, such as the expression part of an *if* statement, you can do that with ``eval?``.
 See eval_ for more information.

 More Stepping Control
 ---------------------

-Sometimes you want small steps, and sometimes large stepping.
+Sometimes you want small steps, and sometimes large steps.

-This fundamental issue is handled in a couple ways:
+This fundamental issue is handled in a couple of ways:

 Step Granularity
 ................

-There are now ``step`` *event* and ``next`` *event* commands with aliases to ``s+``, ``s>`` and so on.
+There are now ``step`` *event* and ``next`` *event* commands with aliases to ``s+``, ``s>``, and so on.
 The plus-suffixed commands force a different line on a subsequent stop, the dash-suffixed commands don't.
 Without a suffix you get the default; this is set by the :ref:`set different <set_different>` command.